A step by step guide to how sales are done.

 You also have access to me as your personal bunny resource guide.
 Should you have any questions, comments of concerns about their behavior or health you can contact me anytime of the day.
 I care about my bunnies health even long after they have left my home.

 Outdoor visitations happen in my bunny run.
-Due to covid visitation can only be made by appointment and masks are mandatory as well as hand sanitizer gels.
+Due to COVID visitation can only be made by appointment masks are mandatory, as well as hand sanitizer gels.
 I also provide hand sanitation wipes.
-The entire cuddly buns team is now vaccinated against covid 19.
+The entire cuddly buns team is fully vaccinated.